Kirti-Harode/SaveTheEarth/README.md

   * Make movable gun.
   * Add images to the comets.
   * Add option for reflecting the comets instead shooting them.
+  * Make it work for every window size (including phone).